‘The Bachelor’ 2017 Episode 4 And 5 Spoilers: Who Gets Dates, Who Will Shock Fans And Which Two Women Cause More Drama Over Nick Viall?

 If there is one thing Bachelor fans can be sure of every season, it is that Reality Steve will give everyone the dirt of the season long before the season even airs.
 Nick’s season is no different and Steve has already shared details about what fans can expect as Viall whisks the women away from Los Angeles.

-First things first, Reality Steve revealed on his blog that originally episode 4 was supposed to film in South Carolina, but had to change locations due to a hurricane.
+First things first, Reality Steve revealed on his blog that originally, Episode 4 was supposed to film in South Carolina, but had to change locations due to a hurricane.
 Nick and the ladies were relocated to Milwaukee, which worked out great because Viall is from there.
 This also allowed some of Nick’s friends and their wives to go visit with the women and most likely give feedback to Nick.

 I was the lucky one with all these awesome ladies last night.
 They made the @backstreetboys date so much more fun!! #thebachelor #backstreetboys